strimzi/proposals/050-unidirectional-topic-operator.md

    Exactly one of `STRIMZI_NAMESPACE` or `STRIMZI_POLICY_YAML` must be provided.
 2. Although these are present in the BTO source code they have never actually been used.

+It is also anticiapted that during development we may want to add support for additional environment variables to configure non-functional aspects of the UTO (e.g. performance-related options like numbers of threads used for processing, etc).

 #### CO-managed case

+The Topic Operator is usually deployed using the `Kafka` CR (i.e. the Cluster Operator deploys the Topic Operator).
+Here is how the schema for the `Kafka` CR will be changed by this proposal:

 ```yaml
 kind: Kafka